Sandra McCracken

 Sandra Marie McCracken (born June 16, 1977) is an independent singer-songwriter.
 She currently resides in Nashville, Tennessee.
 Drawing from folk, gospel, and hymn traditions, her music often weaves together storytelling and scripture.
 McCracken is a founding member of the Indelible Grace artist collective based in Nashville.
+She won the 2023 GMA Dove Award for Bluegrass/Country/Roots Album of the Year for her album Light in the Canyon.

 Background

 As a singer-songwriter, McCracken has penned and co-written songs for Caedmon's Call (on albums In the Company of Angels, Back Home, and Overdressed) as well as for Derek Webb's solo release, She Must and Shall Go Free, BiFrost Arts recordings, All Sons & Daughters, Audrey Assad and others.
-McCracken has recorded ten studio albums of her own.
+McCracken has recorded fifteen studio albums of her own.

 McCracken grew up in St. Louis, Missouri and attended Westminster Christian Academy.
 As a child, McCracken would harmonize in the church choir, accompany groups on the piano, sing solos in church, and write new hymns for her congregation to sing.

+Professional career

 McCracken began her musical career shortly after graduating from Belmont University in 1999.
 She independently released two albums, The Crucible and Gypsy Flat Road in 2000, and 2001 respectively.

-In late 2003, McCracken recorded Best Laid Plans with engineer, Ray Kennedy (Twang Trust) and world-renowned producer, Peter Collins.
+In late 2003, McCracken recorded Best Laid Plans with engineer, Ray Kennedy (Twang Trust) and producer, Peter Collins.
 In mid-2004, McCracken signed the album to Shell Records in London, headed by Dave Robinson.
 Shell released the album in the UK, followed by two radio singles, "Last Goodbye" and "No More Tears", which received significant airplay and attention across England, Scotland, Wales and Ireland.

 In 2005, McCracken released The Builder and the Architect, an album of hymns.
 The same team that worked on Best Laid Plans came together again in February 2006 to record album number five, Gravity / Love which was released in September 2006.
 In 2010, McCracken released In Feast or Fallow, another album of hymns, recorded at her home studio in East Nashville.

 In addition to her solo recordings, she co-founded the children's music collective, Rain for Roots, in 2012, with fellow singer-songwriters Ellie Holcomb, Katy Bowser, and Flo Paris.
 This collective has released four albums, Big Stories for Little Ones—with lyrics written by British author Sally Lloyd-Jones—The Kingdom of Heaven Is Like This, Waiting Songs, and All Creatures.

 Desire Like Dynamite, released in February 2013, explores deeper dimensions of sound and grace.

-On April 17, 2014, Sandra McCracken and her then husband fellow singer-songwriter Derek Webb, announced that their marriage was coming to an end after thirteen years due to Webb's extramarital affair.